SHORT SLEEVE POCKET – BLACK

 Designed for hands free skin-to-skin contact, we engineered the short sleeve Pocket using our signature fabric and added ventilation.

-- + Mesh under arms and back relesase heat
+- + Mesh under arms and back releases heat

 - + Flattering short sleeve cuff